 Khula Dharma is a farm situated 10kms inland from the Haga Haga coastal resort in the Eastern Cape of South Africa within a sub-tropical climate zone which allows for year round cultivation.
 The farm is 180 hectares, most of which is covered in dense black wattle & blue gum forest and lantana due to unhelpful farming practices in the past.
 There are a few patches of indigenous riverine forest and grasslands, which we are now in the process of regenerating.

-The name Khula Dharma combines the Xhosa word Khula, which means "grow", with the Sanskrit word Dharma, which has no direct English translation but is generally interpreted simply as "the right way of living".
-In both Hinduism and Buddhism philosophy, Dharma is also defined as "the eternal law/principle governing the universe" or "the path of awakening or righteousness”.
-The name therefore embodies our intention to create a space which nurtures the evolution of the individual and collective consciousness by encouraging a life of “seva” or service to creation in accordance with Dharma.
+The name Khula Dharma combines the Xhosa word Khula, which means "grow", with the Sanskrit word Dharma, which is generally interpreted simply as "the right way of living".
+In both Hinduism and Buddhism philosophy, Dharma is also defined as "the eternal law/principle governing the universe" or "the path of awakening".
+The name embodies our intention to create a create an environment that nurtures compassion and mindfulness, that promotes a peaceful coexistence among diverse people, and that helps restore our conscious interconnection with Nature.

 As we explore conscious, co-creative living, may we become a vibrant village, a beacon of light for the benefit of future generations and all life on Earth.